- Search The Registry

 The Weather Underground was a radical left militant organization active in the late 1960s and 1970s, founded on the campus of the University of Michigan.
 It was initially called the Weathermen.
 The WUO was organized that year as a faction of Students for a Democratic Society (SDS).
 At the SDS national convention, the Third World Marxists presented a position paper titled "You Don't Need a Weatherman to Know Which Way the Wind Blows" in the SDS newspaper, New Left Notes.

-The title was taken from a song by musician Bob Dylan, which asserted, among other things, that black liberation was vital to the movement's anti-imperialist struggle, and it emphasized the need for a white revolutionary movement to support liberation movements internationally.
+The title was taken from a song by musician Bob Dylan, which asserted, among other things, that black liberation was vital to the movement's anti-imperialist struggle.
+It emphasized the need for a white revolutionary movement to support liberation movements internationally.
 The article became the founding statement of Weatherman.

 The WUO was a faction of Students for a Democratic Society (SDS) composed mainly of the national office leadership of SDS and their supporters.
 In 1974, the organization's express political goal was to create a revolutionary party to overthrow what it viewed as American imperialism.
 The WUO took its name from Bob Dylan's lyric, "You don't need a weatherman to know which way the wind blows," from the song "Subterranean Homesick Blues" (1965).
 That Dylan line was also the title of a position paper distributed at an SDS convention in Chicago on June 18, 1969.